AdobeDocs/workfront.en/help/classic/workfront-basics/using-home/my-work/view-assigned-work-on-calendar-my-work.md

 1. Drag the border at the bottom of the calendar up or down until the calendar is the desired height.
    ![](assets/mywork-calendar-adjustsize-drag-350x162.png)

-### Hide or adjust the calendar view in the settings area
+### Hide or adjust the calendar view in the settings area {#hide-or-adjust-the-calendar-view-in-the-settings-area}

 You can hide or adjust the size of the calendar view by making changes in the Settings area.
 Any adjustments you make to the calendar view from the Settings area are retained the next time you access your My Work area.